Aclaris Therapeutics Expands Leadership Team

-WAYNE, Pa., June 27, 2022 (GLOBE NEWSWIRE) -- Aclaris Therapeutics, Inc. ACRS, a clinical-stage biopharmaceutical company focused on developing novel drug candidates for immuno-inflammatory diseases, today announced the appointment of Gail Cawkwell, MD, PhD, as Chief Medical Officer, effective today.
+WAYNE, Pa., Feb.
+01, 2022 (GLOBE NEWSWIRE) -- Aclaris Therapeutics, Inc. ACRS, a clinical-stage biopharmaceutical company focused on developing novel drug candidates for immuno-inflammatory diseases, today announced the appointment of James Loerop as Chief Business Officer, effective January 31, 2022.

-"We are excited to welcome Dr. Cawkwell to Aclaris at this time as we are executing on a number of clinical programs," said Dr. Neal Walker, President and CEO of Aclaris.
-"Her leadership experience in pharmaceutical development as well as her clinical background will be extremely valuable in navigating the strategic direction of our drug development pipeline."
+"We are excited to welcome Jim to Aclaris," said Dr. Neal Walker, President and CEO of Aclaris.
+"His experience as a business development leader in the life sciences industry will be extremely valuable in executing our global business development strategy for our drug development pipeline."

-Dr. Cawkwell is a pediatric rheumatologist and epidemiologist who brings over 20 years of pharmaceutical development and medical affairs experience in large and small companies, and across multiple disease areas.
-Most recently, she served as Senior Vice President, Medical Affairs, Safety & Pharmacovigilance at Intercept Pharmaceuticals, Inc. Prior to that, Dr. Cawkwell worked for Purdue Pharma L.P. most recently as Special Advisor to the Board of Directors, and Pfizer Inc., most recently as Vice President Medicine Team Lead for Pfizer's tofacitinib franchise.
-Dr. Cawkwell also previously served as a Clinical Instructor of Pediatrics at Columbia Presbyterian Health Center.
+Mr. Loerop brings over two decades of experience leading global business development in the life sciences industry.
+Mostly recently, he served as Executive Vice President, Business Development and Strategic Planning at Anika Therapeutics, Inc. Prior to that, Mr. Loerop held senior leadership roles at various companies in the pharmaceutical and life sciences industry, including Lupin Pharmaceuticals, Inc., Alexion Pharmaceuticals, Inc., GlaxoSmithKline, and Stiefel Laboratories, Inc. prior to its acquisition by GSK.

-"As a rheumatologist, I am thrilled to join Aclaris, a company passionate about finding treatment options for patients with immuno-inflammatory conditions," said Dr. Cawkwell.
-"I look forward to helping Aclaris advance its clinical pipeline and delivering on its clinical development goals."
+"I am thrilled to join the Aclaris team," said Mr. Loerop.
+"Aclaris has done a tremendous job at developing a pipeline of novel drug candidates for immuno-inflammatory diseases, and I look forward to leveraging my experience to assist in furthering Aclaris' overall corporate strategy."

 About Aclaris Therapeutics, Inc.